komposter/CommunityPowerEA.com/_docs/individual-follow-up.md

 Individual BE can only move SL in profit direction, it is always real (not virtual) and it can be replaced by a group SL, if the last one is set at a better price (for example, by trailing stop).

-> **Be careful**, order closed by BE can be immediately reopened (if it is a martingale and all conditions for opening are met)
+{% include alert.html type="warning" title="Be careful" content="Order closed by BE can be immediately reopened (if it is a martingale and all conditions for opening are met)" %}

 <br />